ViaHero · Updated December 6, 2018

 You can still use Uber

 Although taxi fare in Colombia is regulated by the government, scams can happen.
 By using regulated apps like Uber, EasyTaxi, and Tappsi, you can guarantee you won’t be taken advantage of.
 Don't worry about what you've read in the news about an "Uber ban"—it still exists.
 There's even an English-language Colombia Uber page on the app.

 The tap water in most of Colombia’s major cities, including Cartagena, is perfectly safe to drink.
 If you are still concerned about the water, however, bottled and purified water is cheap and accessible everywhere.
 With that in mind, lettuce, fruits, and salads are all fine to consume—even from street vendors.

-Just be sure to wear sunscreen!
+Be sure to wear sunscreen